Achieving Secrecy Capacity of the Wiretap Channel and Broadcast Channel with a Confidential Component: Polar Coding for the Wiretap Channel

 {\bfit Encoding:} We build on the chaining idea of \cite{sasoglu}, connecting multiple blocks in a cluster whose performance in transmission will attain the desired goals.
 The cluster consists of a seed block and a number, $m$, of other blocks.
 The seed block consists of $|{\mathscr R}_2|$ random bits.
 Even though the cardinality of the set ${\mathscr R}_2$ constitutes a nonvanishing proportion of $[N]$, the rate of the seed $|{\mathscr R}_2|/ m N$ can be made arbitrarily small by choosing $m$ sufficiently large.
 (For example, one can set $m=N^{\alpha}$ for some $\alpha>0$, and let $N\to\infty.$)

 Let us describe the encoding and decoding procedures.
 The transmission is accomplished using $m$ blocks of length $N$ each and the seed block.
 Every block $t^N=t^N(j), j=1,\dots,m$ contains a group of almost deterministic bits, denoted by $\cD$ in Figure \ref{figure3}.
-The values of these bits are assigned according to a {family of deterministic rules} $\{\lambda_i, i\in\cD\}$ described in \eqref{eq:scd3}. {The bits $t_i,i\in\cB$ in each of the $m$ blocks are determined similarly, based on $\{\lambda_i, i\in\cB\}$.
-These bits are assigned the same values for each block, and are shared with Receiver 1.
-Note that the rate $(|\cB|+|\cD|)/mN$ can be made arbitrarily small similarly to $|\cR_2|/mN$.}
+The values of these bits are assigned according to a {family of deterministic rules} $\{\lambda_i, i\in\cD\}$ described in \eqref{eq:scd3}.
+The bits $t_i,i\in\cB$ in each of the $m$ blocks are determined similarly, based on $\{\lambda_i, i\in\cB\}$.
+These rules are chosen the same for each block, and are shared with Receiver 1.
+Even if the rate $(|\cB|+|\cD|)/mN$ can be made arbitrarily small similarly to $|\cR_2|/mN$, it may be the case that such a rule sharing requires a positive rate of secure communication.
+As a remedy to this problem, the bits $t_i,i\in\cB$ can be chosen randomly and be the same for each block, and shared with Receiver 1 secretly.
+This pre-shared randomness still allows one to maintain secrecy as shown by the results presented below.
+We note that \cite{chou14} also relies on the same assumption for their proof of the secrecy condition.

 The remaining subsets of coordinates are filled as follows.
 For block 1, the bits in the set $\cR_2$ are assigned the value of the bits of the seed block, while for blocks $j=2,\dots,m$ these bits are set to be equal to the bits in $\cE(j-1)$ of block $j-1.$ Here, $\cE$ is a subset of $\cI$ having the same size as $\cR_2$.
 The messages are stored in the bits indexed by $\cI\backslash\cE.$ The randomly chosen bits in $\cE$ are written in the coordinates that are good for Receiver 1 and contained in the bad (high-entropy) set of Receiver 2.
 These bits are transmitted to Receiver 1 in block $j$ and used for the decoding of the message contained in block $j+1,$ for all $j=1,2,\dots,m-1.$ Finally, the bits in $\cR_1$ are assigned randomly and uniformly for each of the $m$ blocks.
 The diagram of the chaining construction for encoding is given in Figure \ref{figure3}.
+Let $\cE(0)$ be the message sequence encoded in the seed block, let $\cE(j), j=1,\dots,m$ be the corresponding sequences in the other blocks (see Fig.~\ref{figure3}), and let $r(j), j=1,\dots,m$ the randomly chosen bits in each block.
+The encoding proceeds as follows: In Block 1 we put